Callicoon (CDP), New York: Healthcare

 Callicoon is home to the 25-bed Catskill Regional Medical Center, Grover M. Hermann Division, which serves the western portion of Sullivan County.
 A larger, more full-serviced hospital of the same name is located in Harris, between Monticello and Liberty.

 Media

 Sullivan County Democrat is a newspaper published bi-weekly covering news and events throughout the county.
 Its head office is located on Main Street in Callicoon.

 Education

-The Callicoon area was once home to Delaware Valley Central School.
-However, the school consolidated with schools in nearby Jeffersonville, New York and Narrowsburg, New York and closed.
-Narrowsburg's school also closed and Jeffersonville's school has become the sole elementary school for the region.
-A new junior-high/senior-high school building was built in centrally located Lake Huntington, New York.
-The recently formed Sullivan West Central School District still owns the school building in Callicoon, but has left it vacant.
+The Callicoon area was home to Delaware Valley Central School.
+It was consolidated with nearby area schools in Jeffersonville, New York and Narrowsburg, New York and then closed along with the Narrowsburg school.
+Jeffersonville's school has become the sole elementary school for the region.
+A new junior-high/senior-high school building was constructed in centrally located Lake Huntington, New York.
+The recently formed Sullivan West Central School District currently owns the school building in Callicoon, but remains unused.

 Callicoon is the location of the Delaware Valley Job Corps Center, a job training facility located since 1979 in the former St. Joseph's Seraphic Seminary.

 Delaware Free Library is a public library located on Main Street in the business district.